Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

 # Enforcing Sameness with Colors

-When this puzzle was originally discussed, I wrote the following:

 Each time a letter is placed on the grid, that letter is assigned to a particular row and column.
 Based on the all-or-none sets of events, several other letters might need to have their row or column colored with the same number.
 The first step in a coloring solution is to add an attribute to your solver to keep track of color assignments.
 In this case, two attributes could be used, one for row assignments and one for column assignments.

 ```